 New Roof Tip#2: Choose the Best Shingles

 How can you tell good brands of shingles from not-so-good?
 All shingle companies make decent shingles, though some brands have had shingles fail from premature aging.
 These problems don’t happen across the board for a given brand of shingle, nor do they happen all the time.
-My solution to this uncertainty is to go with a brand of shingle that has never had a premature failure issue to me knowledge.
+My solution to this uncertainty is to go with a brand of shingle that has never had a premature failure issue to my knowledge.
 GAF and Certainteed are two brands I trust completely.
-Next week I’ll be installing some BP fibreglass shingles on a small job of my own.
+I have installed BP fibreglass shingles on a small job of my own.
 BP has had failure problems in the past with non-fibreglass shingles, but their fibreglass options have a good track record.
 One thing I always recommend is choosing shingles at or near the top of the line.
 Since most of the cost of a shingling job is labour, it makes sense to minimize the time between reroofing jobs by paying a little more for premium shingles.

 How do you assess a price estimate for roofing?
 Start by getting five quotes.
 In the case of my parents-in-law, one roofer offered a price of $8,000 for their roof.
 Another roofer would do the job for more than $12,000.
 Why the massive difference?
 If you’re not used to dealing with tradespeople, you might assume that the extra cost is due to better materials or workmanship.
-That’s what my parents-in-law were thinking, but the reality is different.
+That’s what people often believe, but the reality is different.
 The materials quoted on their $12K estimate were no better than what was quoted on the $8K option.
-The difference is an attempt to earn windfall profits from them.
+The difference is an attempt to earn windfall profits.
 Some contractors aim to get the most money out of their clients, and offer higher prices if they feel they can get it.
 In their mind it’s not about cost, but rather what the market will bear.
 Getting five quotes is enough to help you spot the outliers and get a sense of the true market cost of your job.

 New Roof Tip#3: Optimize Attic Ventilation

 Ventilation is a critical roof issue.
-It allows moisture to escape from attic spaces if necessary, and it keeps roof and attic temperatures lower.
+It allows moisture to escape from attic spaces if necessary, and it keeps roof and attic temperatures lower during summer.
 Many roofs need more ventilation area, but don’t worry.
 You can’t have too much attic ventilation.
 There’s no better time to install more vents than during a re-roofing job, and ridge vents are the way to go in my book.

 New Roof Tip#3: Use a Durable Underlay System